Arunlal Ramachandran

-Arunlal Ramachandran(born 14 January 1983) is an Indian screenwriter working in Malayalam cinema.
-His films include Vettah and Karinkunnam 6'S.
+Arunlal Ramachandran (born 14 January 1983) is an Indian screenwriter working in Malayalam cinema.
+His films include Vettah and Karinkunnam 6's.

-Early life
+Personal life and education

 Arunlal completed his secondary education from Mannam Memorial Residential Higher Secondary School.
-He completed his pre-degree course from Mar Ivanios College.
-His graduation was done in Govt.
+He completed his pre-degree course from Mar Ivanios College and graduated in Govt.
 College, Kariavattom.
-Later he went to Press Club, Thiruvananthapuram and done a Post Graduation Diploma Course in Journalism.
+He also completed a Post-Graduate Diploma in journalism (PGDJ) in Institute of Journalism at the Press Club, Thiruvananthapuram.

+He is married to Dhanya and they have one child.

 Career

 Arunlal started career as a journalist.
-Being a student in Trivandrum Press Club, he started a news portal.
-For his news portal he interviewed John Brittas.
-John Brittas liked the smartness of Arunlal and appointed him in Kairali TV.
-Being in Kairali TV, he hosted chat shows with ministers of Kerala state and celebrities from Malayalam film industry.
+Being a student in Thiruvananthapuram Press Club, he started a news portal.
+For his news portal he interviewed John Brittas, who later appointed him in Kairali TV, where he hosted chat shows with ministers of Kerala state and celebrities from Malayalam film industry.

-Later he resigned from Kairali TV and joined as assistant director in the Mohanlal film Red Chillies, directed by Shaji Kailas.
-10:30 am Local Call(2013) was the first movie that penned by Arun.
-He also penned the movies, Thank You(2013), Happy Journey(2014), Vettah(2016), and Karinkunnam 6'S(2016).
+Later he resigned from Kairali and joined as assistant director in the Mohanlal film Red Chillies, directed by Shaji Kailas.

+Arunlal scripted 10:30 am Local Call(2013) and later scripted, Thank You (2013), Happy Journey (2014), Vettah (2016), and Karinkunnam 6's (2016).